 Indeed, this is the case in the image presented as alleged evidence: a little research reveals it to be a cropped version of photograph AS17-137-20979, which documents the improvised repair of the Rover’s fender by the Apollo 17 astronauts.
 To make this repair (using duct tape, clamps and laminated maps), they obviously had to walk all around the damaged fender, thus erasing any wheel tracks.

-If we look at the complete photograph (shown below), which is in color and far less contrasted and more detailed than the version presented by the Moon hoax proponents, we find that astronaut bootprints are visible at the bottom and on the right.
+If we look at the complete photograph (Figure 5.20-3), which is in color and far less contrasted and more detailed than the version presented by the Moon hoax proponents, we find that astronaut bootprints are visible at the bottom and on the right.
 It is interesting to note that the pro-hoax version is conveniently cropped so as to hide almost all the bootprints.

 In other photographs, the vehicle was traveling over an area that didn’t have a deep layer of dust (like the Earth, the Moon isn’t identical everywhere) and therefore the wheels of the Rover left faint tracks that can be seen only in the high-resolution versions of the Apollo photographs but are invisible in the poor copies frequently used by hoax theorists.

 It should also be noted that the wheels of the Rover didn’t have tires or a solid tread.
-They were made of an open metallic mesh on which spaced titanium laminas were applied in a chevron pattern.
+They were made of an open metallic mesh on which spaced titanium laminas were applied in a chevron pattern, as shown in Figure 5.20-4.

 The fine lunar dust would pass through the mesh like sand through a sieve and therefore didn’t leave the sharply outlined tracks of a normal solid tire tread, which compacts the ground.